Frequently Asked Questions

 ProgramsQ: How do you decide what projects to support?

-A: After applying our selection criteria, we assess which opportunities seem to offer the best value for money, in terms of lasting conservation gains, as well as assessing feasibility and risk.
-Another consideration is the degree and urgency of threats.
-We hear of good project opportunties from an informal network of advisors/friends who are highly experienced in nature conservation.
-We also review unsolicited project proposals.
+A: After applying our selection criteria, we assess which opportunities seem to offer the best value for money in terms of lasting conservation gains, while factoring in risk.
+We consider conservation significance (presence of threatened and endemic species; threatened ecosystems; ecosystem services; and broader conservation context); the severity of threats; expected project outcomes; and risk.
+We hear of project opportunties from an informal network of advisors/friends who are highly experienced in nature conservation.
+We also review unsolicited project proposals and investigate opportunities proactively.

 Q: What kind of projects do you do?